PBSCKumar/PBSCKumar/README.md

 - 👋 Hi, I’m @PBSCKumar
 - 👀 I’m interested in ...
 Traveling
 - 🌱 I’m currently learning ... to update my skills
 - 💞️ I’m looking to collaborate on ...
-MY Intrests
+MY interests
 - 📫 How to reach me ...
 8463

 <!---